nanoos-pnw/obis-keisterhczoop/notebooks-notes.md

 The resulting DwC files are found in the [`aligned_csvs`](https://github.com/nanoos-pnw/obis-keisterhczoop/blob/main/aligned_csvs) directory:

 - `DwC_event.csv`: Event file.
 Each row defines a sampling "event", where each event is described with the event type (under `eventType`), temporal and spatial information (including depth), a unique ID, and its relationship to a "parent" event if applicable.
 Three event types are defined: "cruise", "stationVisit" (with a cruise parent) and "sample" (with a stationVisit parent).
 A sample event is the sample collection from each net deployment, where the `eventID` is taken directly from the `sample_code` column in the original data file and a `samplingProtocol` description is included.
-  - There are 10 cruises, 64 station visits and 271 samples.
+  - There are 345 records: 10 cruises, 64 station visits and 271 samples.
 - `DwC_occurrence.csv`: Occurrence file.
 Each row defines a unique taxonomic identification and associated sex and life stage determinations, if present.
 Each occurrence entry is associated with a "sample" event in `DwC_event.csv` via the `eventID` code.
 The taxonomic description includes the associated taxonomic match up and details from WoRMS (World Register of Marine Species) based on the `species` column in the original data file, plus a few manual matchups when an automatic matchup could not be made.
-  - There are 6871 occurrences.
+  - There are 6,853 occurrences.
 - `DwC_emof.csv`: eMoF file.
 The eMoF file provides a flexible and open-ended mechanism for storing additional information about the dataset not found in the Event and Occurrence files, or to provide additional details about information provided in those two files.
+There are 7,666 eMoF records, each classified by a specific type (`measurementType`).
 Each eMoF type is associated with an external community vocabulary references specifying the measurement type and, when appropriate, the measurement unit.
 4 eMoF types are included:
-  - density measurements: 6901 entries
+  - density measurements: 6,853 entries
   - multinet sampling descriptions: 271 entries
   - Sampling method descriptions: 271 entries
   - Sampling net mesh size descriptions: 271 entries

 ### Intermediate WoRMS taxonomic match-up file

 The processing code creates two intermediate files that are not part of the final DwC-aligned output files, `intermediate_DwC_occurrence_life_history_stage.csv` and `intermediate_DwC_taxonomy.csv`, found at the [root level of this repository](https://github.com/nanoos-pnw/obis-keisterhczoop/).
 They are used as temporary information passed from one Jupyter notebook to another, or within the same notebook. `intermediate_DwC_taxonomy.csv` contains the taxonomic match-up between the original `species` entry and the corresponding, fully fleshed out WoRMS information.
-Currently it contains 136 entries, where 2 of those are different, original `species` entries ("Decapoda" and "SHRIMP") matched to the same WoRMS taxon (`Decapoda`).
+There are 130 taxonomy records.

 ### Processing code